FlorentFischer/OptimalRebalancingInterface/README.md

 # OptimalRebalancingInterface

-Code structure necessary for optimal rebalancing dashboard
+This GitHub repository is constitued of the code structure necessary for optimal rebalancing dashboard deployment (py file for the webapp deployment and ipynb file for a local dashboard deployment), a file with all libraries required and this ReadMe file that gives you indications about this repository.

+DashBoard Using:

+1 - Interactive part

+2- Metrics Overview

+3- Plots and charts

+Jupyter NoteBook for local deployment:

+Webapp Dashboard Hosting: